GitHubHvk/linux-tutorial/06_Linux_VIM.md

 **2,4s/Hi/Hello and Welcome/gci**

 in lines 2 and 3 and 4, the word (( Hi )) with checking case-insensitively will be replaced globally with (( Hello and Welcome )) and in each replacement a confirmation will be asked from you.

+***

+# Undo, Redo

+to undo press (( u )) in command mode. this will undo the last action. you can undo to 2 previous action by pressing (( u )) 2 times, or in command mode press the number of previous action that in our example is 2, and the press (( u )).

+to redo press (( ctrl + r )) in command mode. this will redo the last undo in its stack. you can redo to 2 prescinding action by pressing (( ctrl + r )) 2 times, or in command mode press the number of prescinding action that in our example is 2, and the press (( ctrl + r )).